mxochicale/emmov-pilotstudy/code/r-scripts/logBOOK.md

 # SORTED

-* [ ] Clean rscripts  (cao,ami,utde - razor,openface)  and use data from all participants and axis sensors
+* [x] Clean rscripts  (cao-razor,ami-razor, cao-openface, ami-openface)  and use data from all participants and axis sensors (added:3april2018 0023, sorted:3april2018 0331)
-	(added:3april2018 0023, sorted:)

 * [x] For razor and openface timeseries create :
 	* compute m and tau for the time-delay embeddging theorem